LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 &nbsp;

-Your absence is purging me
+Your absence purges me;

-as I burn in cold.
+I burn in cold.

 &nbsp;